HIPERFIT/hiperfit.github.com/about.md

 a joint effort of [researchers](people.html) and selected [founding partners from the financial industry](partners.html).
 It is open for new collaborators from industry and commerce.

-Research in HIPERFIT attempts to solve the simultaneous challenges of high transparency, high computational performance and high productivity in an integrated approach of declarative domain specific and high-level functional programming languages.

 HIPERFIT stands for research in tailor-made expressive programming languages, frameworks, tools and technologies for financial modeling,